 Rejecting Parts during Setup

 If your company tracks Setup, your Operators may have rejects that occur during the setup process.
 See this section on Setup to learn more.

 The Operator Dashboard 2.0 offers the ability to change the display language.
 To do so, visit the menu and "select language" as shown below:

 To learn more about how to explore and use the Operator Input Data, visit this article.

-Reach out to Support@machinemetrics.com if you have additional questions, or if you would like to enable Operator Dashboard 2.0 on your machines.
+Reach out to Support@machinemetrics.com if you have additional questions.